SapienzaNLP/reading-group/_posts/2021-02-24-mtl-beyond-GLUE.md

 ---
 layout: post
-title: Multi-task learning beyond GLUE: How emotions or metaphors can help in socially relevant tasks
+title: Multi-task learning beyond GLUE - How emotions or metaphors can help in socially relevant tasks

 ---
 **When**:  Wednesday, 24th of February, 09:00 AM